Finding Moral Courage in Difficult Times

 - By Françoise Mathieu

-For leaders of agencies working with children and other vulnerable populations, it is essential that any publicly shared information is accurate, practical, and evidence-informed.
-Since their agencies are government funded, these leaders also carry the responsibility of adapting quickly when funding guidelines or political motivations shift.
+For leaders of agencies working with children and other at-risk groups, it is essential that any publicly shared information be accurate, practical, and evidence-informed.
+But since their agencies are government-funded, these professionals also carry the responsibility of adapting quickly when funding guidelines or political motivations shift.

 Crises like this demand careful assessment: how do we stay true to the purpose of our work while responding to what is being asked of us?
-When might internal advocacy be needed to make sure essential services and person-centered care are preserved?
-Thinking back to that moment at the conference, I keep returning to the same question: what are our options in the face of these incredibly complicated situations?
+When might internal advocacy be needed to make sure essential services and ethical, person-centered care are preserved?
+Thinking back to that moment at the conference, I keep returning to the same question: what are our options in the face of mounting tension between policy and practice?

-I have spent much of my career exploring ways to address moral distress in our field.
-After the conference, as I began reading and researching, I came across the concept of “moral courage” and realized I had not previously had language for it.
-Although I am not an ethicist, I am a trauma professional who has spent years listening to people in this work describe how the realities of their roles can create moral distress and pull on their sense of integrity and moral clarity.
+I have spent much of much of my career exploring ways to address moral distress in our field.
+After the conference, I started digging into the research and came across the concept of ‘moral courage.’
+It finally gave me a way to talk about the path forward.
+Although I am not an ethicist, I am a trauma professional who has spent years listening to professionals describe how the realities of their roles can wear away at their sense of integrity and moral clarity.

 What is moral distress?